dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 ### **S**

+*   **Scaffolding (Pedagogical Context):** Temporary support structures provided to a learner to help them complete a task that would otherwise be beyond their current capabilities.
+In the V2V workflow, AI is used as a scaffolding engine to generate boilerplate code, offer hints, or provide templates, with the support being gradually removed as the learner's skills grow.
 *   **Signal-to-Noise Ratio:** A measure of the quality of the context provided to an AI.
 "Signal" is the precise, relevant information needed for a task, while "Noise" is any irrelevant, redundant, or distracting information.
 The goal of data curation is to maximize this ratio.
 *   **Source of Truth:** A canonical document, artifact, or repository that is designated as the single, authoritative source of information for a project.
 In the V2V workflow, the curated and version-controlled project repository serves as the Source of Truth to ensure consistency for both human and AI collaborators.
 *   **Stakeholder:** Any person, group, or organization that has an interest in, or is affected by, a project's outcome.
 This includes team members, customers, investors, and users.